codepath/android_guides/Applying-Data-Binding-for-Views.md

 Android has now released a stable data-binding library which allows you to connect views with data in a much more powerful way than was possible previously.
 Applying data binding can improve your app by removing boilerplate for data-driven UI and allowing for two-way binding between views and data objects.

-The Data Binding Library is a support library that is compatible with all recent Android versions.
-See [this official video from Google](https://www.youtube.com/watch?v=5sCQjeGoE7M) for a brief overview.
+The Data Binding Library is an Android Jetpack library that is compatible with all recent Android versions.
+See [this official video from Google](https://www.youtube.com/watch?v=qc_QNQzMSCE) for a brief overview.

 ### Setup